programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 paper_df.head()
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-02.png" alt="First five rows of student paper DataFrame, including columns for the title of each paper and the text of each paper." caption="Figure 2: Initial DataFrame with filenames and texts in Jupyter Notebook" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-02.png" alt="First five rows of student text DataFrame, including columns for the title of each text and the text of each." caption="Figure 2: Initial DataFrame with filenames and texts in Jupyter Notebook" %}

 ### Upload Files to Google Colab